Ranking all 27 signings Tottenham made under Mauricio Pochettino

 4. Eric Dier

-A largely unknown £4million signing from Sporting Lisbon going on to appear over 200 times and becoming an established England international generally signifies a very good signing.
+A largely unknown £4million signing from Sporting Lisbon going on to appear over 300 times for Spurs and becoming an established England international generally signifies a very good bit of business.

 It’s easy to forget quite how complicated a transfer saga Alderweireld’s signing became for Tottenham, with the defender joining from Atletico Madrid despite Southampton wanting to exercise their option to sign the player on a permanent deal after a successful loan spell.